dpezely/url-shortener-service/README.md

 	make

-You may want to run the following commands inside of a Docker container to ensure a pristine environment:
+You may want to run most commands below inside of a Docker container to ensure a pristine environment.
+If so, first run these commands to set-up and then launch a shell within the container:

 	make docker-image
     make docker-dev

 Once dependencies have been resolved (see above), specific usage is as follows.

 Display command-line options: